If you have a disability, you may be able to get a Blue Badge, which lets you use certain parking spaces without having to pay.

 - Receive the higher mobility element of Disability Living Allowance (DLA)

 If you are not blind or don’t receive these benefits, you can still apply for a Blue Badge.
-In Scotland, you’re eligible for one if you have an illness like dementia, autism, a mental illness or a learning disability.
+In Scotland, you’re eligible for one if you have condition like dementia, autism, a mental illness or a learning disability.

 Your application will then be sent to your local council and they will make a decision within 12 weeks.